disease-outbreak/disease-outbreak/README.md

 ### Goals

-The primary goal of this project is to develop a predictive model that can predict a disease with high accuracy.
+The primary goal of this project is to develop a classification model that can predict a disease with high accuracy.
 By analyzing data acquired from the World Health Orginization related to disease symptoms in the U.S., we aim to create a reliable and user-friendly tool for individuals and public health organizations.

 ### Data Source